Vít Kopřiva

-Vít Kopřiva (born 15 June 1997) is a Czech professional tennis player who competes on the ATP Challenger Tour.
-He has a career-high ATP singles ranking of No. 78 achieved on 30 June 2025.
-He also has a career-high doubles ranking of No. 261 achieved on 17 October 2022.
-He is currently the No. 4 Czech player.
+Vít Kopřiva (born 15 June 1997) is a Czech professional tennis player.
+He has a career-high ATP singles ranking of world No. 55 achieved on 4 May 2026 and a career-high doubles ranking of No. 261 achieved on 17 October 2022.
+He is the current No. 4 Czech singles player.

 Kopřiva has won six ATP Challenger singles and two doubles titles.

 Professional career

-2021: ATP and Top 200 debut, first top 10 win
+2021: ATP, Top 200 debut, first ATP semifinal & top 10 win

 He won his maiden Challenger doubles title at the 2021 Aspria Tennis Cup in Milan with Jiří Lehečka.

-On his ATP debut, ranked at a then career-high of World No. 249 in singles, at the 2021 Swiss Open Gstaad, Kopřiva defeated Denis Shapovalov for his career-best and first top 10 win.
-He was the lowest-ranked player to beat a Top 10 opponent since then World No. 698 Thanasi Kokkinakis defeated then World No. 6 Milos Raonic at The Queen's Club in 2017.
-Kopřiva advanced to the semifinals a with a win over Mikael Ymer in straight sets.
-He was the second player to reach the semifinals on his ATP Tour debut since May 2012, joining 2021 Córdoba champion, Juan Manuel Cerúndolo.
-His run would come to an end in the semifinals against Casper Ruud.
+On his ATP debut, ranked at a then-career-high of world No. 249 in singles, at the 2021 Swiss Open Gstaad, Kopřiva defeated Denis Shapovalov for his career-best and first top-10 win.
+He was the lowest-ranked player to beat a top-10 opponent since then-world No. 698 Thanasi Kokkinakis defeated then-world No. 6 Milos Raonic at The Queen's Club in 2017.
+Kopřiva advanced to the semifinals with a win over Mikael Ymer in straight sets.
+He was the second player to reach the semifinals on his ATP Tour debut since May 2012 (Attila Balázs in Bucharest), joining Córdoba champion Juan Manuel Cerúndolo during the 2021 season.
+His run would come to an end in the semifinals against eventual champion Casper Ruud.

-2022-2023: First Challenger singles titles, Top 125 debut
+2022-2023: Challenger titles, Top 125

-He won his maiden Challenger at the 2022 UniCredit Czech Open in Prostějov defeating his 19-year-old compatriot Dalibor Svrčina 6–2, 6–2.
-As a result, he reached the top 150 at World No. 146 on 6 June 2022 and a month later the top 125 on 18 July 2022.
+He won his maiden Challenger at the 2022 UniCredit Czech Open in Prostějov, defeating his 19-year-old compatriot Dalibor Svrčina 6–2, 6–2.
+As a result, he reached the top 150 at world No. 146 on 6 June 2022 and then the top 125 on 18 July 2022.

 He fell in the first round of qualifying at the US Open.
 Despite this result, he reached a career-high ranking of No. 111 on 18 September 2023 following two Challenger titles during the season, in July and August.